 - quart sized mason jar

-This recipe doesn’t get any easier because you simply place 2/3 cups of ground coffee, 1 tablespoon of brown sugar and 1 teaspoon of ground cinnamon in a mason jar.
+From one coffee lover to another, this recipe doesn’t get any easier because you simply place 2/3 cups of ground coffee, 1 tablespoon of brown sugar and 1 teaspoon of ground cinnamon in a pint-sized mason jar with an airtight lid.

-After the dry contents are in the jar, fill it with water, shake it up, and place it in the refrigerator for 24 hours.
-I’m doing this now each morning rather than filling up my hot percolating coffee maker.
+After the dry contents are in the jar, fill it with room temperature water, shake it up, and place it in the refrigerator for 24 hours.
+I’m doing this now each morning rather than filling up my hot brew percolating coffee maker.

-The next day, after your coffee has time to “cold brew,” pull out your fine mesh strainer and place it over your cold coffee cup.
+The next day, after your coffee has time to slowly “cold brew,” pull out your fine mesh strainer (not a paper coffee filter) and place it over your cold coffee cup.
+This is the easiest filter system I’ve found for an at-home brew.

 I don’t advise shaking up the jar before pouring.
 If you do, more coffee grounds will be floating causing your strainer to clog up faster.